 The accommodations in Banff are plentiful and varied depending on how much you want to spend.

-Camping – If you want to spend your nights in the great outdoors then check out our guide to the Best Spots for Camping in Banff and if you need a camper our post for RV rentals in Alberta.
+Camping – If you want to spend your nights in the great outdoors, then check out our guide to the Best Spots for Camping in Banff and if you need a camper, our post for RV rentals in Alberta.

-Sights to See in Banff
+Best Sights to See in Banff

-Wildlife spotting
+Wildlife Viewing

 The number of possible wildlife sightings makes Banff National Park one of the most exciting parks to visit.
-Just walking in the townsite and on some popular trails can reveal caribou, deer, elk, bighorn sheep, and even bears!
+Walking in the townsite and on some popular trails can reveal caribou, deer, elk, bighorn sheep, and even bears!
 With more than 50 species of mammals calling Banff and the surrounding Rocky Mountains home, you are bound to catch sight of at least one of the locals during your trip.
-We are always game for a good wildlife tour (and Banff has some really good ones – check these tours for summer and winter), and remember the best time to see wildlife is early or late in the day.

 It also helps to know where certain animals frequent.
 For example, elk can usually be found in the valleys, while caribou and deer prefer the thicker woods and meadows.
-Alternatively, mountain goats and bighorn sheep are found on the higher mountain slopes.
-Grizzly bears and black bears are a bit harder to navigate as each forage for food depending on the season but usually prefer heavily wooded areas.
+Alternatively, mountain goats and bighorn sheep are mainly found on the higher mountain slopes.
+Grizzly bears and black bears are a bit harder to navigate as each forage for food depending on the season, but they usually prefer heavily wooded areas.
 If you are planning on hiking during your time in Banff, we highly suggest being safe and doing your research on proper wildlife viewing best practices.

 Fairmont Banff Springs